aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-pdf/_index.md

 1. Load a Microsoft Project MPP file.
 2. Optionally make changes to the loaded project.
-3. Save the project to PDF one of Project.Save method overloads.
+3. Save the project to PDF using one of Project.Save method overloads.
 Your can use either SaveFileFormat.PDF to save project with default settings or PdfSaveOptions to customize export options.

 - Please note that you cannot set values against the **Application** and **Producer** fields, because of Aspose Ltd. and Aspose.Tasks for .NET x.x.x will be displayed against these fields.